Monrovia, Indiana

 Monrovia is a town in Monroe Township, Morgan County, in the U.S. state of Indiana.
-The population was 1,063 at the 2010 census.
+The population was 1,643 at the 2020 census, up from 1,063 in 2010.

 History

-Monrovia was laid out in 1834, Laid after Liberia's Capital Name.
-The town's name is derived from Monroe Township.
+Monrovia was laid out in 1834.
+The town's name is derived from Monroe Township, named for James Monroe.
 A post office has been in operation at Monrovia since 1834.

 The Lake Ditch Bridge was listed on the National Register of Historic Places in 2001.

 The town is the subject of the well-regarded Frederick Wiseman documentary, Monrovia, Indiana, released in October 2018.